-• Geogrid Products (APL - Construction Fabrics)
+• Geogrid Products (QPL - Construction Fabrics)

-Provide a geogrid subgrade reinforcement in accordance with Section 712.07 of the Standard Specifications.
+Ensure the product name and manufacturer is shown in the Section 712.07 - Geogrid list on the QPL.
+The Contractor must provide a geogrid subgrade reinforcement in accordance with Section 712.07 of the Standard Specifications.
 The material must meet the requirements of Table 712:1 or Table 712:2 in this section.